18 Achieving your future

 - For the skills and knowledge you already have, what evidence do you have for it?

-- Where are the gaps in own skills or knowledge?
+- Where are the gaps in your own skills or knowledge?

-- What evidence can you collect that you are developing these skills and knowledge?
+- What evidence can you provide that you are developing these skills and knowledge?

 - What parts of this evidence are you able to badge and certify?